DieuciND/DieuciND/README.md

-# 👋 Hello, I'm Dieuci Nsibu!
+# 👋 Hello, I'm Dieuci!

 🎯 I'm a self-driven developer based in Cape Town, South Africa, with a growing portfolio of projects that blend creativity, logic, and real-world impact.
 I'm especially interested in web development, IoT systems, and using tech to solve everyday challenges.